Affiliate links on Android Authority may earn us a commission. Learn more.

 The iPhone 14 Pro starts at $999 in the US, exactly where its predecessor sat.
 It offers plenty of bang for your buck, with an upgraded processor, a sharper primary camera, and a reimagined display.
 However, there’s plenty of competition in the $1,000 price bracket, and the iPhone 14 Pro only grows more expensive as you increase your onboard storage.
 The iPhone 14 Pro Max reaches even higher above the $1,000 price point, though it also delivers a larger display and improved battery life due to the larger cell.

-Apple’s most natural rival at the $1,000 price point is the Samsung Galaxy S22 Plus ($884.65 at Amazon).
+Apple’s most natural rival at the $1,000 price point is the Samsung Galaxy S23 Plus ($999.99 at Samsung).
 It’s larger than the iPhone at 6.6 inches, houses a much bigger battery, and has had far more time to hone its rear camera setup.
-The Galaxy S22 Plus also charges faster, with up to 45W wired speeds from compatible chargers.
+The Galaxy S23 Plus also charges faster, with up to 45W wired speeds from compatible chargers.
 Samsung’s flagship is built just as tough as the iPhone, with an IP68 rating and premium materials, though Apple’s best still holds the edge regarding software updates, even with Samsung’s outstanding support policies.

-If you’re looking for a top photography rival, it’s tough to beat the Google Pixel 6 Pro ($534 at Amazon) and its Tensor chip.
-Like the iPhone, the Pixel 6 Pro brings Google’s largest camera upgrade in years and a processor dedicated to machine learning.
-The Tensor delivers remarkable image processing results and impressive editing features like Real Tone and Magic Eraser.
+If you’re looking for a top photography rival, it’s tough to beat the Google Pixel 7 Pro ($589.98 at Amazon) and its Tensor G2 chip.
+Like the iPhone, the Pixel 7 Pro brings Google’s largest camera upgrade in years and a processor dedicated to machine learning.
+The Tensor G2 and much-improved camera sensors deliver remarkable image processing results and impressive editing features like Real Tone and Magic Eraser.
 The camera bar is also unique to the market, standing in stark contrast to the usual corner-mounted camera array.
 Google’s flagship is IP68 rated with Gorilla Glass Victus on the front and back, so it won’t lose a step in durability.
-Of course, the Pixel 7 Pro is just around the corner, so we’ll have to wait and see how it matches up when we finally get our hands on one.

 One more alternative to consider is the iPhone 13 Pro.
 Not only is Apple’s previous flagship still excellent, but it can be had for a more reasonable price these days.
 It’s technically been discontinued so new inventory will eventually dry up, but in the meantime, retailers will be looking to move on from their stock.
 The iPhone 13 Pro still offers the same core processor as the vanilla iPhone 14, a trio of very capable cameras, and a high-end design that’s built to last.
 Plus, it still has plenty of software updates ahead of it and, Dynamic Island aside, will enjoy all of the perks of iOS 16.